 Lyon

-In January, France’s third largest city - which has a Green Party mayor - made public transport free for certain residents.
+In January 2021, France’s third largest city - which at the time had a Green Party mayor - made public transport free for certain residents.
 The scheme was designed to benefit 130,000 people in the greater Lyon area who are on low incomes or in vulnerable situations.

-“The development of public transport is the most efficient method of reducing geographical and social inequalities,” Bruno Bernard, the Green president of the Grand Lyon urban area, said at the time.
+“The development of public transport is the most efficient method of reducing geographical and social inequalities,” Bruno Bernard, the then-president of the Grand Lyon urban area, said at the time.

 The decision to target the least well-off sections of the population reflects a debate which is ongoing in a number of cities, including Nancy: whether free public transport should be universal, or whether resources are best directed towards those who would benefit the most.